Last Updated: August 15, 2024

 In 2012, Novak signed a 5-year brand ambassador deal with Uniqlo that was reportedly worth 8 million Euros a year.
 In addition, Djokovic has signed deals with brands such as Mercedes-Benz and Seiko.
 In 2017, he ended his deal with Uniqlo and became a brand ambassador for Lacoste.

 Between June 2017 and June 2018, Novak earned $24 million from his salary and endorsements.
 Between June 2018 and June 2019, he earned a whopping $50 million.
-Between June 2019 and June 2020 he earned $45 million.
+Between June 2019 and June 2020, he earned $45 million.

 Early Life

-Novak Djokovic was born on May 22nd of 1987 in Belgrade, Serbia.
+Novak Djokovic was born on May 22nd, 1987 in Belgrade, Serbia.
 He was raised alongside two brothers.
 Djokovic first started playing tennis at the age of four.
 As a six-year-old, Djokovic caught the eye of Jelena Genčić, who immediately saw the young boy's potential.
-Jelena Genčić then personally trained Djokovic over the next 6 years until she sent him to Germany to train under Nikola Pilić.
+Jelena Genčić then personally trained Djokovic over the next six years until she sent him to Germany to train under Nikola Pilić.
 He trained for four years at Pilić's academy, beginning his junior career partway through his tennis education.

 Professional Career

 Novak Djokovic turned pro in 2003, but he didn't make his first Grand Slam appearance until 2005 after qualifying for the Australian Open.
-That year, he also performed well at Wimbledon and at the US Open.
+That year, he also performed well at Wimbledon and the US Open.
 By 2006, he had reached the top 40 of the world rankings.
 That year, he won his first ATP title at the Dutch Open.
 A further win at the Moselle Open put Djokovic in the top 20.

 In 2007, Djokovic broke into the top ten for the first time.
 That year, he stunned tennis fans by beating Andy Roddick, Nadal, and Federer to win the Rogers Cup.
-At the time, those were the top three ranked players in the world.
+At the time, those were the top three-ranked players in the world.
 In 2008, he won his first major title with a victory at the Australian Open.
 To finish off the year, Djokovic won an Olympic Bronze medal and his first Tennis Masters Cup title.

 In 2009, Novak Djokovic consolidated his position as the third-ranked tennis player in the world after reaching ten finals and winning five titles.
-2010 was another successful year for Djokovic, and by 2011 he had claimed the number one spot on the world rankings for the first time.
+2010 was another successful year for Djokovic, and by 2011, he had claimed the number-one spot on the world rankings for the first time.
 That year, he won a total of ten tournaments, including the Australian Open, Wimbledon, and the US Open.
 Although a back injury led to a disappointing end to the season, various commentators called Djokovic's accomplishments that year one of the most impressive achievements in sporting history.

 Djokovic came back strong in 2012, winning the Australian Open once again.
 After another impressive season, he finished the year by beating Nadal at the 2012 ATP World Tour Finals.
 Once again, he finished the year in the top spot.
 2013 saw Djokovic win the Australian Open once again, although he would eventually concede the number one ranking to Nadal in 2014.
 That year, a wrist injury hampered his success, but he returned to beat Nadal at Wimbledon to reclaim the number one world ranking.

 Djokovic's accomplishments in 2015 contributed to what many consider to be one of the greatest tennis seasons of all time.
-In addition to winning a vast number of titles, Djokovic produced a rared victory over Nadal at the French Open.
+In addition to winning a vast number of titles, Djokovic produced a rare victory over Nadal at the French Open.
 In 2016, his lead in points over his rivals was becoming almost unassailable.
 That year, he won all four major tournaments, completing what the media called the "Nole Slam."
-That being said, various defeats that year had Djokovic finishing with second-place ranking.
+That being said, various defeats that year had Djokovic finishing with a second-place ranking.

 2017 was somewhat disappointing for Djokovic, as he was defeated by a player ranked outside of the top 100 at the Australian Open.
 Intent on finding a winning edge, Djokovic fired his entire coaching staff and hired Andre Agassi as his new coach.
 Unfortunately, he then missed most of the season due to an elbow injury.
 In 2018, he underwent surgery on his elbow partway through the season.
 That year, he returned to form and won the career Golden Masters.
 He eventually returned to the number one spot on the world rankings.
 In 2019, he won the Australian Open and Wimbledon.
-As of 2020, Novak Djokovic is the top-ranked tennis player in the world.

 Julian Finney/Getty Images